Andy-Olshanky/snake/README.md

 To run simply clone this repo and use the command `cargo run` to build and run the program.

-*Note* You must have Rust installed on your device to be able to run this.
+*You must have Rust installed on your device to be able to run this.*